IndigoNakamoto/IndigoNakamoto/README.md

 ---

 ### Writing & Research
 Before building systems, I research the theory behind them.
-I have been using LLMs to synthesize complex economic and technical research since the GPT-3 Beta era.
+I have been using LLMs to synthesize complex economic and technical research since the **GPT-3 Beta era**.
 * **[Nakamotoist](https://nkmag.com)**: A curated collection of research on Monetary History, Scrypt Mechanics, and Block Subsidy Theory.

 ---